-To address these challenges and to leverage the RH WA's unique composition, the RH WASC recommends prioritizing multi-benefit Projects that integrate three main categories of scalable, flexible best management practices (BMPs) including LID, green streets, and regional Projects to achieve stormwater management, environmental, and public health outcomes.
+The SSMB WASC emphasized that achieving and sustaining improved water quality will require strong regional collaboration and the implementation of multi-benefit Projects.
+These efforts must integrate scalable best management practices (BMPs) that account for the built environment and physical and natural constraints of the SSMB WA to deliver outcomes that advance stormwater management, environmental quality, and public health.
 Prioritizing distributed green infrastructure, in combination with enhanced operations and maintenance (O&M; Section 5.2.1.8), was also recommended to maximize localized benefits.

-In addition, a substantial proportion of the RH WA population (~33%) meets the state threshold for DACs, which provides additional opportunities to address environmental justice priorities by improving infrastructure, reducing flood risk and increasing access to safe recreational amenities.
+In addition, a substantial proportion of the SSMB WA population (~31%) meets the state threshold for DACs, which provides additional opportunity to address environmental justice priorities by improving infrastructure, reducing flood risk, and increasing access to safe recreational amenities.